These celebs broke through when they were still (squeaky) young

 Actress and presenter Holly Mae Brood is the daughter of Xandra Jansen and actor and painter Herman Brood.
 She has been a professional dancer since the age of six.
 For example, she could be seen as a background dancer in the Junior Song Contest and Children for Children.

 Holly was recently seen on RTL’s exciting program Traitors.
-It also presents new season of Island of love.
+She also presents the new season of Island of love.